2019 Macau Grand Prix: Qualification race

 The safety car was withdrawn on the fourth lap and Vips maintained the lead from Shwartzman at the rolling restart.
-Vips began to pull away from the remainder of the field to such an extent he was able to prevent Shwartzman from using DRS to overtake him.
-DRS was deployed by a number of drivers until it was disabled because of a sensor fault that restricted its usage.
-Soon after, after Verschoor caught Ilott and used the slipstream from the back of the latter's vehicle to pass him for fourth position on the straight linking the Mandarin Oriental Bend and Lisboa corners on the eighth lap.
-On the same lap, Drugovich in 15th made a braking error for Lisboa turn and had an accident that caused him to retire.
+Vips began to draw away from the rest of the field to the point where he was able to prevent Shwartzman from overtaking him with DRS.
+DRS was used by several drivers until it was disabled due to a sensor failure that limited its use.
+On the eighth lap, Verschoor caught Ilott and used the slipstream from the back of the latter's vehicle to pass him for fourth place on the straight linking the Mandarin Oriental Bend and Lisboa turns.
+On the same lap, Drugovich in 15th made a braking error for the Lisboa turn and crashed, forcing him to retire.
 He exited his car unaided and swift work by track marshals to extricate his car before the field passed by eliminated the need for a second safety car deployment.
 Vips finished the qualification race first to earn pole position for the Grand Prix.
 Shwartzman was second and Lundgaard third.
 The final classified finishers were Verschoor, Ilott, Sargeant, Lorandi, Habsburg, Beckmann, Pulcini, Andres, Dunner, Leong, Fittipaldi, Fernández, Tsunoda, Armstrong, Vesti, Estner, Lawson, Flörsch, Fewtrell, Caldwell, Deledda and Schumacher.